 Dynamic tests are applied to check that all the decoded samples are output and that the timing of the output of the decoder's decoded samples conforms to the specification of clause 8 and Annex C of Rec.
-ITU-T H.266 | ISO/IEC 23090-3, and to verify that the HRD models (as specified by the CPB and DPB specification in Annex C of Rec.
-ITU-T H.266 | ISO/IEC 23090-3) are not violated when the bits of the bitstream are delivered at the proper rate.
+ITU-T H.266 | ISO/IEC 23090-3:202X 2nd Edition, and to verify that the HRD models (as specified by the CPB and DPB specification in Annex C of Rec.
+ITU-T H.266 | ISO/IEC 23090-3:202X 2nd Edition) are not violated when the bits of the bitstream are delivered at the proper rate.